Bunion Corrector Sleeve Design

 Bunion Pain Symptoms

-When bunions first start to develop, there may or may not be any symptoms.
-Early on, symptoms can be mild, periodic foot pain, or slight rubbing against your shoe at the site of the bunion.
+When bunions first start to develop, you may or may not experience any symptoms.
+Early on, symptoms can be mild and include periodic foot pain, or slight rubbing against your shoe at the site of the bunion.

 As the bunion develops, pain can progressively become more constant and you may notice that stopping and resting does not provide relief.